breard-r/chromesoul/README.md

 ## What is chromesoul?

 Chromesoul is a minimalist NetSoul client for Google Chrome.
-The goal is to connect to the NetSoul server and stay active, not to provide a real client which can receive and send messages.
+It intend to connect to the NetSoul server and stay active, but does not provide all the functionalities you can expect from a real client.

 ## Why?